Connect with others who understand.

 Steroid-Induced Osteoporosis

-Many people with MS take glucocorticoid (or corticosteroid) medications to help manage symptom flare-ups.
-These steroids can cause osteoporosis, especially when taken in high doses over extended periods of time.
+Many people with MS take corticosteroids, medications used to manage symptom flare-ups.
+These steroids can increase the risk of developing osteoporosis, especially when taken in high doses over long periods of time.

-Several MyMSTeam members have dealt with this.
+Several MyMSTeam members have shared their experiences with this.
 One wrote, “I am suffering today from the effects of the prednisone: very thin skin, bruising all over, and osteoporosis.”
-Another shared, “My bones are so soft that if I bump them, I fracture them now.
+Another shared, “My bones are so soft now that if I bump them, I fracture them.
 Thus, my broken ribs, wrist, and hip.
 My doctor says it’s normal with so many years of steroid use.”

-Steroids interfere with the ways the body can utilize both vitamin D and calcium to build and maintain bones.
-People who do experience bone-density loss due to steroid medications will typically see the most loss in the first six months.
-After that, bone loss usually slows and may stabilize.
+Steroids affect how the body uses vitamin D and calcium, both of which are needed to build and maintain bones.
+People who experience bone-density loss due to steroid medications will typically lose the most bone density in the first six months.
+After that, bone loss usually slows down.

-Note that bone loss due to steroid use may not be a reason to avoid these medications.
-You should talk to your health care provider about the pros and cons and make the choice that is best for you.
+Note that bone loss from steroid use may not be a reason to avoid these medications.
+Talk to your health care provider about the pros and cons of taking steroids to decide what is best for you.

 What Is It Like To Have Osteoporosis and MS?

-A number of MyMSTeam members have described dealing with osteoporosis on top of MS. For many, it means adding other medical treatments to their current ones.
+Many members of MyMSTeam have described dealing with osteoporosis along with MS. For many, it means adding other medical treatments to their already busy medical routine.
 “I was informed I have osteoporosis, which means another pill in the pile,” one member wrote.

-For some, osteoporosis has caused broken bones and other problems.
-One member shared their long journey with the condition: “I was diagnosed in my 40s with a fracture of the lumbar spine.
+For some, osteoporosis has caused broken bones and other health problems.
+One member shared, “I was diagnosed in my 40s with a fracture of the lumbar spine.
 It now has progressed to osteoporosis.
 At 79, it’s a hard fight to stand up straight.
 I use my walker more than usual to straighten up.”

 One member shared, “I now have osteoporosis.
 I fractured two vertebrae in my back last month, and two weeks ago, I fell into a snowbank and fractured two ribs on the upper right side.
 My bones are so brittle.”